christoffer-nylen/backstrace/README.md

 # backstrace
-Searches for PATTERNS in files referenced in an strace log.
+**backstrace** searches for PATTERNS in each file referenced in an strace log.